-A Power of Attorney (POA) is a written instrument that authorizes someone else, your agent, to act on your behalf.
+A Power of Attorney (POA) is a written instrument that authorizes another individual, known as your agent, to act on your behalf.
 There are two common types of POAs: a General Power of Attorney (GPOA) and a Special Power of Attorney (SPOA).
 A GPOA gives your agent broad authority to handle all your personal affairs.
 Because of the broad authority it grants, GPOAs should be used sparingly.
 A SPOA, on the other hand, gives your agent the power to do only those tasks that you specify.
-Because SPOAs are for limited, specified purposes, they are safer than GPOAs and are more readily accepted by businesses and agencies.
+Because SPOAs are for limited, specified purposes, they are safer than GPOAs, and are more readily accepted by businesses and agencies.

 Spangdahlem Air Base also has a Spangdahlem Special Power of Attorney.
 This POA is designed specifically for Spangdahlem Air Base, and it allows your agent to take care of almost all of your on base needs while you are deployed.
+This does not include vehicle registration or TKS/T-mobile.
+If you are seeking a POA for vehicle registration or TKS/T-mobile please contact the agency beforehand to see if they will accept a POA.